OpenSCAP/jenkins/deployment.md

 		+ Set status on GitHub
 	+ *Role-based Authorization Strategy*
 		+ Allow manage user rights as roles

+### Users
+ + Copy contents of the `/var/lib/jenkins/users` to the same location on the new system to migrate users (don't forget to restart Jenkins after doing so).
+ + Similarly, copy the `hudson/authorizationStrategy/roleMap[@type=globalRoles]/role[@name="admin"]/assignedSIDs` list of usernames with admin privileges in `/var/lib/jenkins/config.xml`.

 #### GitHub Integration
 For details how to setup integration with GitHub, please check `./ansible/README.md`